OrchardCMS/OrchardDoc/Documentation/Orchard-1-5-Release-Notes.markdown

 No matter what migration path you take, please take the precaution of making a backup of your site and database first.

+In Orchard 1.5 the navigation is no more injected automatically in the Navigation zone.
+Because of this change you will need to add a widget to render the main menu.

+- In Dashboard -> Navigation, search for the Navigation zone and click Add
+- Select Menu Widget
+- In Title type "Main Menu"
+- Uncheck the "Show title" checkbox
+- In Menu select "Main Menu"
+- Click the Save button
+-
 Orchard 1.4 introduced breaking changes in the way content URLs are managed.
 Because of that, and if you're migrating from version 1.3 or earlier, the UpgradeTo15 module can be used to migrate data.
 If you upgrade a site to 1.5 from 1.3 or earlier and can't